neusgp/CrocheGrid/README.md

 # About CrocheGrid

 This small app let's you build a grid and select cells to create a sort of map to do croche patterns.
-It's built using React, vanilla js and CSS.
+It's built using React, Typescript and CSS.
 Deployed in Vercel.

 The idea of this tool came from Helena, a friend who knows how to knit.